-Our cows are 100% grass fed.
-They eat no GMO feeds, receive no hormones and receive regular veterinary care.
+Our cow is 100% grass fed.
+She eats no GMO feeds, receive no hormones and receive regular veterinary care.
 We care for our animals like family to make sure they are healthy and comfortable.
 The cows are rotationally grazed through a diverse irrigated pasture.
 When needed, they also eat natural alfalfa and grass hay grown by Cloud 9 Farms and other local fields.
 We use no synthetic fertilizers or pesticides of any kind on our fields.

 Safety & Testing

 Even though Cloud 9 Farms is a small family owned and operated dairy, we utilize modern equipment and techniques.
-We milk the cows with a machine, then filter and chill the milk immediately.
+We milk with a stainless steel machine, then filter and chill the milk immediately.

 Lucy joined our family to produce milk for us, so we make sure her milk is safe for our shareholders and our family.
-Once per month, we send samples to the Colorado State University Milk lab in Fort Collins for bacteria count, Salmonella and E. Coli testing.
+Once per month, we send samples to the Colorado State University Milk lab in La Junta, CO for bacteria count, Salmonella and E. Coli testing.